Lake Ratva

 Photo: Amadvr, CC BY-SA 3.0 ee.

 Mäetaguse is a small borough in Ida-Viru County in Alutaguse Parish in northeastern Estonia.
-It was the administrative centre of Mäetaguse Parish.
+Prior to 2017, it was the administrative centre of Mäetaguse Parish.
 As of the 2011 census, the settlement's population was 555, of which the Estonians were 271.
 Mäetaguse is situated 4 km east of Lake Ratva.

 Lake Ratva